MaxWofford/hackclub/workshops/geometric_pattern/README.md

 Here, we're decrementing the R value by 2, incrementing the G value by 7, and the B value by 3.

-You can also try adding those three lines within the x while-loop, which will modify the colors within each row.
+You can also try adding those three lines within the x for-loop, which will modify the colors within each row.

-Finally, we'll replace the arguments in `color()` with these variables, in both the `fill()` and `stroke()` function calls:
+Finally, we'll replace the arguments in `color` with these variables, in both the `fill` and `stroke` function calls:

 ```js
 fill(color(rVal,gVal,bVal));